A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Introduction

 \section{Introduction}

-Providing model explanations to increase trust and transparency is a key motivation for the field of Explainable AI (XAI), with LLMs offering new ways to trace model decision-making.
-Nowadays, LLMs are being used for a wide range of tasks, ranging from creative writing and homework assistance to offering advice and translation, while providing self-generated explanations, i.e., self-explanations, in the process.\footnote{\href{https://www.washingtonpost.com/technology/2024/08/04/chatgpt-use-real-ai-chatbot-conversations/}{\nolinkurl{www.washingtonpost.com/technology/2024/08/04/chatgpt-use-real-ai-chatbot-conversations}}} This makes it all the more important to understand the quality of those self-explanations, how reliable they are and whether their faithfulness to the model and their plausibility to humans compare with other, widely investigated, post-hoc XAI methods.
+Providing model explanations to increase trustworthiness and transparency is a key goal of interpretability research, with LLMs offering new ways to trace model decision-making.
+As AI-based analyses increasingly have the power to influence decisions and perceptions, systematically tracing and comparing explanations of these decisions is essential for fostering trust, transparency and regulatory compliance.
+Today, LLMs are being used for a wide variety of tasks, ranging from creative writing and homework assistance to offering advice, summarizing reports and translation, while providing self-generated explanations of their outputs, i.e., self-explanations, in the process.\footnote{\href{https://www.washingtonpost.com/technology/2024/08/04/chatgpt-use-real-ai-chatbot-conversations/}{\nolinkurl{www.washingtonpost.com/technology/2024/08/04/chatgpt-use-real-ai-chatbot-conversations}}} This makes it even more important to understand the quality of those self-explanations, how reliable they are and to evaluate their faithfulness to the model and their plausibility to humans.